FAU-Inf2/godot-vive-pro-eye/README.md

 Does nothing useful but to demonstrate the use of a GDNative script.

-**Note:** this has been tested with Godot 3.0.3.
+**Note:** this has been tested with Godot 3.1 and uses nativescript-1.1
-It uses the old Nativescript 1.0; better use 1.1 in the future.

-Further information can be found at https://docs.godotengine.org/en/3.0/tutorials/plugins/gdnative/gdnative-cpp-example.html
+Further information can be found at https://docs.godotengine.org/en/3.1/tutorials/plugins/gdnative/gdnative-cpp-example.html

 ## Directory structure